-XXXXXXXX College is a state-supported institution of higher education located in XXXXXX, Colorado.
+XXXXXXXX College is a state-supported [private] institution of higher education located in XXXXXX, Colorado.

-Our financial and compliance examination of the various state-funded student assistance programs at the College for the year ended June 30, 2006, was directed toward the objectives and criteria set forth in CCHE's Financial Aid Policy, adopted April 2004.
-The state student financial assistance programs were examined simultaneously with the federal financial aid programs for the two years ended June 30, 2005 and 2006.
+Our financial and compliance examination of the various state-funded student assistance programs at the College for the year ended June 30, 2010, was directed toward the objectives and criteria set forth in CDHE's Financial Aid Policy, adopted April 2004.
+The state student financial assistance programs were examined simultaneously with the federal financial aid programs for the two years ended June 30, 2010 and 2011.